k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 #### Factor

-Defines the score’s multiplication factor for the data types other than GUID.
+Defines the score’s multiplication factor for data types other than GUID.
 By default, the factor is set to 0.85 in order to reduce the probability of a possible reference for the matches of the column, which have data types other than GUID.